Treats symptoms of hay fever (allergic rhinitis). This medicine is a steroid.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to ciclesonide.
+Do not use this medicine if you have had an allergic reaction to ciclesonide.

 How to Use This Medicine